tigertop/arkoc.github.io/_posts/2017-01-18-msbuild-config-files-for-dlls.md

 ---
 layout: post
-title: Using MSBuild for DLL configuration files transformations and output to referencing projects
+title: Using MSBuild for DLL configuration files, transformations and output to referencing projects.
 ---

 #### What we are going to archive?

 1. ProjectA (Class Library) with custom configuration file foo.config (with configuration transformations)
-2. ProjectB (WebProject, ConsoleApplication and so on) that references ProjectA and includes the ProjectA's transformed configuration file foo.config (in output folder of ProjectB)
+2. ProjectB (WebProject or ConsoleApplication, ...) that references ProjectA and includes the ProjectA's transformed configuration file foo.config (in output folder of ProjectB)

 <!--more-->